alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-attending-kafir-party.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible for a Muslim to have Wala' (loyalty) to unbelievers, represented in this particular situation by attending the celebration of your brother-in-law's marriage and traveling with him for this purpose.
+summary: "It is not permissible for a Muslim to have Wala' (loyalty) to unbelievers, represented in this particular situation by attending the celebration of your brother-in-law's marriage and traveling with him for this purpose.
 The wedding celebrations and the like include some rites associated with Kufr (disbelief)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz